BOI Reporting No Longer Required for Businesses Created in U.S.

 • Find out if any of your beneficial owners are exempt from the reporting requirements

-• Gather the following information for the BOI report
+• Gather reporting company, beneficial owner, and (if applicable) company applicant information for the report the following information for the BOI report

-• Electronically file the BOI report with FinCEN by your deadline
+• Electronically file the BOI report with FinCEN by the deadline

 For more information on your responsibilities, consult FinCEN’s BOI reporting frequently asked questions.